dapriett/sample-push-plugin/README.md

 # Running the sample

-- Add the NativeScript Push Plugin
+- Go to the /app folder and add the NativeScript Push Plugin

 		tns plugin add nativescript-push-notifications